-The Anglican Episcopal Community of Learning (AECL) at Boston University School of Theology is a collaboration with the Episcopal Diocese of Massachusetts and other interested dioceses, churches, and organizations that wish to network and partner with the School.
-Its mission is to form a community of students, faculty, and staff dedicated to nurturing and preparing Episcopalians and other Anglicans for future leadership and service in and through the church.
-The AECL seeks to nurture the next generation of leaders for the Anglican and Episcopal communions, equipping them in both Anglican and ecumenical traditions of Christianity and providing them with curricular and co-curricular opportunities to ground their academic, spiritual, ecclesial, professional, and social-global growth.
+The Anglican Episcopal Community of Learning (AECL) at Boston University School of Theology (STH) is a collaboration with the Episcopal Diocese of Massachusetts and other dioceses, churches, and organizations that wish to partner with the School or include the Boston University School of Theology as an approved school for ministerial preparation in the Episcopal or worldwide Anglican tradition.
+Its mission is to form a community of students, faculty, and staff dedicated to nurturing and preparing Episcopalians and Anglicans for future leadership and service in and through the church.
+The AECL seeks to nurture the next generation of leaders in both Anglican and ecumenical traditions of Christianity and provide them with curricular and co-curricular opportunities to ground their academic, spiritual, ecclesial, professional, and social-global growth.

-Some of the courses STH regularly offers of relevance to Anglican and Episcopal Studies are:
+Some of the STH courses with particular relevance to Anglican and Episcopal Studies are:

-All MDiv students require a Mid-degree Review at STH, and this will be customized for Episcopal students pursuing ordination so that the required certification can be completed demonstrating the student’s academic record in the subjects required by the Canons along with a faculty evaluation of that student’s pastoral gifts.
+All MDiv students require a mid-degree review at STH, and this is customized for Episcopal students pursuing ordination so students can complete the required certification by demonstrating their academic record in the subjects required by the Canons and by receiving a faculty evaluation of their pastoral gifts.

-(2) Co-curricular opportunities for communal formation in which Anglican and Episcopal students participate and often take leadership, sharing their traditions with others in the ecumenical community.
+Co-curricular opportunities for communal formation in which Anglican and Episcopal students participate and often take leadership, sharing their traditions with others in the ecumenical community.
+Specific opportunities include: